If you've ever worked a desk job, you're well aware that after a week of staring at your computer, you can't wait for the excitement of a fun weekend.

 A great idea for the design of an agile workspace is as follows:

 Create an open working space that has a desk for everyone.
 This works as their go-to workspace but is also the place that they get sick of.
-That's where booths come in.
+That's where office booths come in.

-Place booths around the perimeter of the room, in varying sizes, to offer different options for those who need a change.
+Place phone booths around the perimeter of the room, in varying sizes, to offer different options for those who need a change.

-The phone-booth sized spaces are great for if someone wants their own focused workspace that is free from distractions.
+The phone-booth sized spaces are great for when someone wants their own focused workspace that is free from distractions.
 The conference-room style spaces are great for team meetings, conference calls, or activities that require more than one person that should be kept quiet for distraction purposes.

 Giving employees options as far as where they do their work can go a long way in keeping them happy, inspired, and on the ball.